Hand / Eye Coordination activities for disabled children with behavioural and / or sensory difficulties

-Beating a drum, hitting a bell, hitting notes on a keyboard.
+Beating a drum, hitting a bell or hitting notes on a keyboard.

 If you don’t have any instruments at home you can use everyday object such as a wooden spoon and upside down saucepan, a plastic bottle with some rice in it as a rattle or silver foil to scrunch.

-For other ideas, go to https://www.activityvillage.co.uk/musical-instruments which has some other easy ways you can make musical instruments from everyday objects in the home.
+For other ideas, visit https://www.activityvillage.co.uk/musical-instruments which has some other easy ways you can make musical instruments from everyday objects in the home.

 There are some fabulous apps for tablets which require very little movement to get a big effect.
 Our favourites include:

-Sensory Light box or Sensory Soundbox (£2.99 each from Apple or Android).
+Sensory Lightbox or Sensory Soundbox (£2.99 each, Apple and Android).
 Just a touch on the screen produces a wide variety of sounds and noises.
 As you move your fingers/ hand the noises change.
 Very calming or stimulating, depending on the setting and wonderful feedback for cause and effect.

 Baby’s Musical hands (free – for Apple and Android)- musical and colourful app – any touch will play a piano sound

-Dr Panda series (Apple and Android, vary from free to up to £3.99) has some lovely options with simple yet entertaining games for young children which require a little accuracy with a pointing finger but nothing too complicated..
-We enjoy Dr Panda Restaurant, Hospital, Beauty Salon and Daycare.
+Dr Panda series (Apple and Android, vary from free to up to £3.99) has some lovely options with simple yet entertaining games for young children.
+We enjoy Dr Panda Restaurant, hospital, Beauty Salon and Daycare.

 Move the wand around so that they are popping in different directions.

-Blow a load of bubbles into the air so that they can just wave their arms around to pop the bubbles.
+Blowing the bubbles into the air close to the child so that they can wave their arms about to pop a bubble.

 Move on to blowing less bubbles so the child is encouraged to be more accurate with their popping.

-Try rolling with more accuracy-e.g. into a container/ laundry basket on its side etc.
+Try rolling with more accuracy-e.g. into a container.

 Try stopping the ball with 2 hands.